Kane (wrestler): World Wrestling Federation / World Wrestling Entertainment / WWE

-Early years (1995–1997)
+Early years and Fake Diesel (1995–1997)

-Jacobs appeared with WWE (then the World Wrestling Federation or WWF) as "Mike Unabomb" at the February 20, 1995 Raw taping, defeating Reno Riggins in a dark match.
+Jacobs appeared with WWE (then the World Wrestling Federation or WWF) as "Mike Unabomb" at the February 20, 1995 Monday Night Raw taping, defeating Reno Riggins in a dark match.
 He wrestled intermittently as Unabomb through August.

-Jacobs made his first television appearance with the company as "Isaac Yankem, DDS", Jerry Lawler's private dentist, in a vignette on the June 26, 1995 episode of Raw.
+Jacobs made his first television appearance with the company as "Isaac Yankem, DDS", Jerry Lawler's private dentist, in a vignette on the June 26, 1995, episode of Raw.
 Placing emphasis on Jacobs' imposing height and weight, Yankem was portrayed as a monstrous figure whom Lawler had hired for the purpose of ridding the WWF of his long-time nemesis, Bret Hart.
 The character's in-ring debut occurred at a Superstars taping on August 15, where Jacobs lost to Hart by count-out.
 At that month's SummerSlam event, Yankem was disqualified when he hung Hart by twisting him in the top and middle ropes by his neck.
 He lost to Hart in a steel cage match in the main event of the October 16 episode of Raw and finally in a tag team match against Hart and Hakushi, in which he was partnered with Lawler on November 6.
 After his initial run with Hart, Jacobs was part of an unsuccessful team in an elimination match at November's Survivor Series and participated in the 1996 Royal Rumble match in January.
-The remainder of Yankem's televised run through April included losses to The Undertaker, Jake Roberts, Marc Mero and The Ultimate Warrior.
-Jacobs was used on a series of live events in Kuwait in May, as well as a September tour of South Africa, after which the Yankem gimmick was retired.
+The remainder of Yankem's televised run through April included losses to The Undertaker, Jake Roberts, Marc Mero, and Ultimate Warrior.
+In April 1996, Jacobs was part of the "WWF Champions" tour of Germany.
+He was used on a series of live events in Kuwait in May as part of the Kuwait Cup tour.
+In May 1996 at In Your House 8: Beware of Dog, he lost to Bob Holly in a dark match.
+In September 1996, he took part in a WWF tour of South Africa, after which the Yankem gimmick was retired.